mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 In order to make code easier to read, instead of putting the frame number, like 5, you can assign constants that describe what each frame does.
 `npc.FrameY = frameHeight * FlyingFrame` means a lot more to someone reading then `npc.FrameY = frameHeight * 3`.

 If your code looks like the example above in the making patterns section, you can check you state variable just like you do in ai.
 In fact, we can use some logic very similar to ai to determine which frame we should be.
 This code shows making a different frame assuming your code looks like the example above.
-//TODO Test/Ensure this code works
 ```cs
 const int FrameLaunchingProjectiles = 0;//The first frame will be in the "launching projectiles" state
 const int FrameChaseOne = 1;//the second and third frames will be in the Chase state, and we will loop through them